-The initiative is pretty cool and has led to shelves at grocer’s, farm gates and specialty shops being lined with retro glass bottles with snap-on lids instead of the plastic coated paper cartons, plastic jugs and plastic pouches that dominate in supermarkets you’re used to.
+The initiative is pretty neat and has led to shelves at grocer’s, farm gates and specialty shops being lined with retro glass bottles with snap-on lids instead of the plastic coated paper cartons, plastic jugs and the uniquely Canadian plastic pouches that dominate in supermarkets you’re used to.
 Maybe you’ve seen them?

-These farmers have opened their doors to lactose-loving visitors, turning the humble act of buying milk into a day trip.
+If you’re looking to explore the world of dairy farming, consider visiting a dairy farm.
+These farmers have opened their doors to lactose-loving visitors, turning the humble act of buying milk into a delicious day trip.

 - At Sheldon Creek Dairy, Bonnie and John den Haan are milking 50 Holsteins for their non-homogenized “cream top” whole milk.

-- Meawhile, their neighbours in Creemore, John and Marie Miller are milking 120 Jerseys at Miller’s Dairy.
+- Meanwhile, their neighbors in Creemore, John and Marie Miller are milking 120 Jerseys at Miller’s Dairy.

 - North of Kingston, Francis and Kathie Groenewegen are milking 30 Holsteins and Jerseys for Limestone Organic Creamery options.